Constructing minimal telescopers for rational functions in three discrete variables: Bivariate extension of the Abramov reduction

 for any $d_i = p_i(\alpha_i y+\beta_i z)$. \end{proof}

 \begin{example} Consider the rational function $f$ admitting the partial fraction decomposition $f = f_1 + f_2 + f_3$ with

 Note that $d_1,d_2,d_3$ are $(y,z)$-shift inequivalent to each other.
 Hence $f$ remains unchanged after applying the primary reduction.
 Since $d_1$ is not $(y,z)$-integer linear, we leave $f_1$ untouched and proceed to deal with $f_2$.
 Notice that $d_2$ is $(y,z)$-integer linear of $(2,3)$-type.
-Then applying the reduction of Abramov to $\phi_{2,3}(f_2 d_2)$ yields
+Then applying the Abramov reduction to $\phi_{2,3}(f_2 d_2)$ with $\phi_{2,3}$ being the map for $(2,3)$-shift reduction yields

 which, when applied by $\phi_{2,3}^{-1}$, leads to

 Using \eqref{EQ:integerlinearsummable}, we decompose $f_2$ as

 One sees that $r$ is a $(\sigma_y,\sigma_z)$-remainder of $f_2$, and thus $f_2$ is not $(\sigma_y,\sigma_z)$-summable by Theorem~\ref{THM:biabred}.
 Along the same lines as above, we have